ryanntt/personal-website-source/_posts/2017-08-14-healthcare-feedback-system.md

 ### Problem Prioritisation

-Having discovered other problems in other areas in Redbank House aside from feedback, we want to focus on problems that we can solved within limited time of the project.
-We used the Impact/Effort scale, commonly ultilised in product development, to figure out the priorities.
+**What we want** is to solve a problem well at a time.
+Having discovered other problems in other areas in Redbank House aside from feedback, we want to design and create a significant impact given limited time and resources.
+Therefore, we used the Impact/Effort scale, commonly ultilised in product development, to prioritise problems.

 Impact is measured by frustration level and the the number of people benefits from potential solution.
-High impact means high number people having frustration greatly reduced (Traynor, 2017).
+High impact means high number people having frustration greatly reduced.

 Effort is measured by how unique and complex the solution will be.
-High effort means potential solution is unique and highly complex, and that not many of current existing solutions haven’t been able to fix the problems well (Porter, J., & Brewer, J. , 2010).
+High effort means potential solution is unique and highly complex, and that not many of current existing solutions haven’t been able to fix the problems well.

 <figure>
     <img src="http://res.cloudinary.com/ryanntt/image/upload/s--WafJuQa9--/c_scale,w_1000/v1506951979/Healthcare-Feedback/Problem-Prioritisation.png">